nwutils/nw-builder/README.md

 Type: `String`
 Default value: `'latest'`

-The version of node-webkit you want to use.
+The version of NW.js you want to use.
 Per default it looks up the latest version.
-[Here is a list](https://github.com/rogerwang/node-webkit/wiki/Downloads-of-old-versions) of all available releases
+[Here is a list](https://github.com/nwjs/nw.js/wiki/Downloads-of-old-versions) of all available releases

 #### options.platforms
 Type: `Array`